liip/ckanext-dcat_switzerland/README.md

 ckanext-switzerland
 ===================

-CKAN extension for DCAT-AP Switzerland, templates and different plugins for [opendata.swiss](https://opendata.swiss).
+CKAN extension for DCAT-AP Switzerland as a basic setup for the liip-demo-ckan instance at Datopian

 ## Requirements